laurence6/backup.py/README.md

 # backup.py

-A backup script written in python3.
+A backup script written in Python.

-A simple encapsulation of rsync on linux.
+A simple encapsulation of rsync.

 ## Requirements

 * python3
-* bash
 * rsync

 ## Usage